SofiaBariami/qube_project/QuBe-SOMD_paper/FEP_preparation/01_Protein/xml_generation/README.md

 The requisite information is extracted from the ONETEP file.
 For each atom, this is the partial charge and the effective volume.
 These parameters are then used to calculate the Lennard-Jones parameters via atom-in-molecule electron density partitioning (Cole, 2016).
 Following this calculation, the atoms previously marked for symmetrisation are symmetrised.
 These parameters are then stored for use in producing the final xml file.

-QUBEKit is then used to write the pdb and xml files; if the protein consists of two or more fragments, these fragments are returned as separate files.
+QUBEKit is then used to write the pdb and xml files; if the protein consists of two or more fragments, these fragments should be treated separately when generating the fragment files.
 Since each atom in the protein is in a unique environment, and therefore has unique charge and Lennard-Jones parameters, each atom in QUBEKit-pro is assigned a unique type.
 This means the entire protein to be treated as a single molecule rather than a collection of residues with fixed atom types.

 ### Using the files